dreadflopp/dreadsskyrimbuild_old/README.md

 ## [Creation Kit](http://download.cdp.bethesda.net/BethesdaNetLauncher_Setup.exe)

 The Creation Kit is needed to convert plugins made for Skyrim to work with Skyrim Special Edition.
-The conversion is very simple and basically just means to open a plugin in the creation kit and resave it.
+The conversion is very simple and basically just means to open a plugin in the creation kit and re-save it.
 The link above goes to the Bethesda Launcher install file.
 Installation of the Creation Kit will be done using the Bethesda Launcher.

 1. Download and install the Bethesda.net Launcher
 1. Run the Launcher and sign in (create an account if you don't have one).